 • using the wrong products to clean your piercing

-• an allergic reaction to jewelry
+• having an allergic reaction to jewelry

-You shouldn’t drain any pus or remove crust, as this can worsen your symptoms and lead to increased scarring.
+You shouldn’t drain any pus or remove the crust, as this can worsen your symptoms and lead to increased scarring.
+In many cases, the bump will clear with treatment.

 • an uncomfortable level of pain, throbbing, or burning around the piercing site